maickrau/AsmToProtein/README.md

 - Allele: a single instance of an isoform in a sample.
 - Allele set: all alleles of a single sample for a single transcript.
 - Group: an arbitrary group of samples used for creating contingency tables and running chi squared tests.
+- IsoformCheck database: a folder with isoform and allele information of a set of samples.

 ### Detecting novel isoforms and allele sets